NWChemEx/Chemist/docs/source/developer/design/vector_spaces/product_space.rst

 ..  code-block:: c++
     ProductSpace(A, B, C) = ProductSpace(A, ProductSpace(B, C));

+The two factor spaces of a ProductSpace should be mutable, which means

+..  code-block:: c++
+    ProductSpace(A, B) = ProductSpace(B, A);

+If all the factor spaces of the product have explicit basis functions, in the resulted ``ProductSpace<R...>`` the basis functions are the prodcut of the basis functions of all the factor spaces.
+If some factor spaces only have abstract basis functions which are not explicitly present in the factor spaces, the basis functions of the resulted ``ProductSpace`` would omit the terms from the abstract basis functions.
+However, the labels of the ``ProductSpace`` are always the combinations of the labels from all the factor spaces.
+Remember the factor spaces are mutable, so two equal ``ProductSpaces`` may have labels with different combinational orders.
+Hence in the comparison of two ``ProductSpaces``, one should not check their basis functions and labels directly but check their two factor spaces in both orders.
+The size of a ``ProductSpace`` is the product of the no.s of basis functions of the two factor spaces.

 The UML diagram of this class can be seen as below.